nicholascross/Resolve/README.md

 @Resolve(variant:"long_date") var formatter: DateFormatter
 ```

-The property can be set directly or via calling the store function on the `ResolutionContext`
+The property can be set directly or via calling the store function on the `ResolutionContext`.

 ```swift
 self.formatter = someOtherFormatter